 - Prince Edward County Sheriff’s Office 434-392-8101

-2. Whether or not a report is made to law enforcement, members of the campus community should report alleged violations of this Policy to the Title IX Coordinator during normal business hours.
+2. Whether or not a report is made to law enforcement, members of the campus community should report alleged violations of this Policy to the Title IX Coordinator2 during normal business hours.
 The Title IX Coordinator is solely responsible for overseeing the prompt, fair, and impartial investigation and resolution of complaints filed with the College.
 To help ensure a prompt, fair, and impartial investigation and resolution, individuals are encouraged to complete a Complaint Form, found in Appendix A. The written complaint will be submitted to the Title IX Coordinator.
 Although strongly encouraged, a complainant is not required to submit a complaint on the Complaint Form or in writing.

 Southside Virginia Community College Title IX Campus Resources